 The most important bit of info to share with your party guests or audience is that it can get pretty chilly as night falls, so extra layers of clothing (ideally waterproof) and blankets are never a bad idea.
 Torches can be handy too.

 If you have a power supply, either in your garden, home or venue, that’s great.
 We don’t need much, ideally 2 x 13a sockets, ideally from separate sources (one for the screen’s inflator/blower, the other for everything else), that are no more than 50m from the screen.
 If it’s not possible, no problem, we can bring a small generator at no extra cost.

 Can we project anything of our own onto the screen?

 Of course.
 We can project whatever you’d like; a short film or video, photographs, company logos, messages, just let us know the format it’s in and we’ll work out how to put it up on the big screen.

 We can carry on regardless if it rains.
 The audience, unfortunately, will get wet.
 You’d be surprised how unaffected outdoor cinema goers seem to be when faced with a bit of rain, though.
 We’ve learned to be a hardy bunch in the UK, we suggest!
 Of course, if you have a wet weather plan and a venue close by that we can move to in the event of a really poor weather forecast, we’ll work with you on this to keep the show on the road.

 What if it’s windy?

-Our screens are fine in winds of up to 35mph, and if it’s that windy, people won’t want to be watching a film outdoors anyway!
-If wind speeds exceed this, for safety reasons the screen will have to be deflated and the screening postponed.
-It’s extremely unlikely, though.
-We cannot offer refunds in this instance, we’re afraid; one of the risks the audience and venue have to take with open air cinema!
+Our screens are fine in winds of up to 20mph, and if it’s that windy, people won’t want to be watching a film outdoors anyway!
+If wind speeds exceed this, for safety reasons the screen will have to be deflated and the screening halted until the wind drops sufficiently.
+We cannot offer refunds in the event that the screening can’t carry on, we’re afraid.

 Do you offer refunds?